andreatitolo/personal_blog_zola/content/blog/rebuilding-my-academic-website-with-zola/index.md

 +++

 Yep, it's one of those blog posts.
 However, **this is not a guide**, I think it would be beneficial if there were more guides for Zola, but that's a thing for another time.
 The redesigned website is available at the old url: [https://www.andreatitolo.com](https://www.andreatitolo.com).

+**Update 2024-06-21**: I deprecated my VPS, so the things described in the [New Forge](#new-forge) chapter are not totally true anymore regarding VPS and hosting, but the part about push mirrors, netlify and such are still valid.

 **TLDR**
 - I wanted to change my bloated academic website and move away from the hugo/academic/blogdown stack.